TexasRed119/TipCalculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+No major snags when it came to building the app.
+The hardest part was integrating GitHub.

 ## License